otto-de/api-guidelines/topics/naming-conventions.md

 ## SHOULD NOT use URI versioning

-If you absolutely have to use a version identifier as part of your URL, do keeping it as a path segment relative to your resource.
+If you absolutely have to use a version identifier as part of your URL, do so keeping it as a path segment relative to your resource.

 Do: